Salt Lake City International Airport: 1960 terminal

 A new terminal was needed and work began on the west side of the airport on Terminal 1, designed by Brazier Montmorency Hayes & Talbot and dedicated in 1960 after seven years of work and a cost of $8 million.
 In 1968, the airport became Salt Lake City International Airport when a non-stop route to Calgary, Canada was awarded to Western Airlines.

 After airline deregulation in 1978, hub airports appeared.
-Western Airlines, with ties to Salt Lake City since its inception, chose the airport as one of its hubs.
+Western Airlines, with ties to Salt Lake City since its inception, increased service into hub status on May 1, 1982.

 Terminal 2 was designed by Montmorency Hayes & Talbot and built solely for Western and had several murals by artist LeConte Stewart.

 During the 1980s, the airport saw further expansion to both terminals as well as runway extension.
 In 1987, Western Airlines merged with Delta Air Lines.
 Salt Lake City would continue to be a major airline hub for Delta.

 In 1991, the airport opened a new short-term parking garage.
 The airport opened a new runway in 1995 along with the International Terminal and E concourse for SkyWest Airlines, which was designed by Gensler.
 A new 328 ft control tower, new approach control facility, and a new fire station were opened in 1999.

 In 2001, Concourse E was expanded for additional gates and SkyWest Airlines opened its new maintenance hangar and training facility.
 In 2002, the airport saw heavy crowds as Salt Lake City welcomed over one million visitors for the Winter Olympics.

-Expanded airline service

-In June 2008, Delta Air Lines began daily nonstop service to Paris–Charles de Gaulle.
-This marked the first scheduled transatlantic route from Salt Lake City.
-In November 2008, Delta announced nonstop service to Narita International Airport near Tokyo, Japan, mostly as a result of Delta's merger with Northwest Airlines.
-The service began on June 3, 2009, the first nonstop from Salt Lake City to Asia.
-Between 2010 and 2011, the flights to Tokyo were seasonal, May to October.
-Delta has not operated the flight since October 2011.
+In June 2008, Delta Air Lines began service to Charles de Gaulle Airport in Paris on a Boeing 767.
+This was the airport's first transatlantic route.
+Delta also added the first flight from Salt Lake City to Asia, a link to Tokyo's Narita Airport, the following June.
+The service aboard Airbus A330s resulted from Delta's merger with Northwest Airlines, which had a hub at Narita.
+Later that year, Delta made it seasonal.
+The airline stopped flying to Tokyo in October 2011.

-On May 5, 2016, KLM began new, twice weekly nonstop service from Salt Lake City to Amsterdam, and increased service to three times weekly on July 4, 2016.
-It is the first transatlantic route from Salt Lake City served by a European-based airline.
-The service is intended to supplement the existing daily flight between Salt Lake City and Amsterdam operated by Air France KLM's Transatlantic Joint Venture partner Delta Air Lines.